stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-The _offset_ and _size_ of a push constant range must be a multiply of four bytes which we validate in the constructor:
+The _offset_ and _size_ of a push constant range must be a multiple of four bytes which is validated in the constructor:

 ```java
 public PushConstantRange {